 Youth Orchestra

-Join our dynamic orchestra for incredible young musicians.
+Join our dynamic orchestra for incredible young musicians and play Shostakovich 7 alongside members of the CBSO.

-To join the CBSO Youth Orchestra applicants need to undertake an audition with a panel of CBSO musicians, just like a professional orchestral audition.
+To become a member of the CBSO Youth Orchestra, applicants need to undertake an audition.
+This takes place in front of a panel of CBSO musicians, just like a professional orchestral audition.
 We ask that applicants are working at a minimum of Grade 7 standard for strings and Grade 8 for woodwind, brass and percussion.

 Apply Now